Overhaul of Syrian National Council makes room for extra members and minorities.

 “I am Syrian, I was made in Syria, I have to live in Syria and die in Syria,” he said, according to transcripts posted on RT’s website.

-On Tuesday, David Cameron, British prime minister, floated the idea of granting Assad safe passage from the country, saying it “could be arranged,” although he wanted the Syrian leader to face international justice.
+On Tuesday, British Prime Minister David Cameron floated the idea of granting Assad safe passage from the country, saying it “could be arranged,” although he wanted the Syrian leader to face international justice.

 Assad also warned against foreign intervention in the country’s escalating conflict, saying such a move would have global consequences and shake regional stability.